-Only in chapters 16 and 20 of the DDJ do we hear a personal voice.
+Only in chapters 16 and 20 of the DDJ do we hear the voice of personal experience.
 The first person pronouns wu and wo are seen eighteen times in this text, but usually as part of external quotations, the debater’s convention for making hypothetical arguments (“If I had no body….”) or to indicate the subject of knowledge – the person who knows or doesn’t know, or who teaches, or who sees.

 In chapter 16 the speaker sat alone, quietly observing the teeming forms of heaven and their return.
 Here the speaker walks unnoticed through the crowd, nameless and alone.
 What we are shown, in both cases, is apartness amid transience.